tenpages/tenpages.github.io/about/index.md

 The title of my undergraduate thesis is "*Estimation of sparse graph with* lifecycle".
 My advisor was Prof. Yun Xiong at Fudan University.

 My first name in chinese 硕 consists of two parts, 石 (sounds Shi, meaning "stone") and 页 (meaning "page"). 石 shares the same sound with 十 (meaning "ten"), and from these I get my online nickname "tenpages".
-(Yeah I know it's complicated.)
-(Yeah I have indeed also considered something like "stone page".)
+(Yeah I know it's a little confusing.)
+(And yeah I have also considered something like "stone page".)

+## Publications

+1. **Shuo Liu**, Lisa Singh, and Kevin Tian.
+Information exposure from relational background knowledge on social media.
+In *2020 IEEE International Conference on Data Science and Advanced Analytics (DSAA)*, pages 282–291, 2020.
+2. Nirupam Gupta, **Shuo Liu**, and Nitin H Vaidya.
+Byzantine fault-tolerant distributed machine learning using stochastic gradient descent (SGD) and norm-based comparative gradient elimination (CGE). *arXiv preprint [arXiv:2008.04699](https://arxiv.org/abs/2008.04699)*, 2020.